honmanyau/markr/README.md

   * New `available` == old `available`, `obtained` changes — update if new `obtained` > old `obtained`.

 ## Design and Approach

+### Endpoints

+The microservice will have the following endpoints and methods:

+  * `/`
+    * `GET`
+      * Returns `{ ok: true }` (and maybe a message for identifying Markr) to show that the microservice is up and running.
+  * `/import`
+    * `POST`
+      * Accepts XML documents sent with the `Content-Type: text/xml+markr` **only**.
+      * Rejects malformed documents **with an appropriate HTTP error** ([`415`](https://en.wikipedia.org/wiki/Http_error_codes#4xx_client_errors), I think) according to the requirements.
+Rejected documents will be "printed out" (in this case we will save the rejected data as a text file to a local directory).
+      * For documents that are not rejected, process data as described in the requirements.
+We will calculate a percentage score for each entry (a pair of student number and test ID) and store it along with the rest of the data in an entry.
+  * `/results/:test-id/aggregate`
+    * `GET`
+      * Aggregrates results for a given test ID and returns a JSON object that includes `mean`, `count`, `p25`, `p50` and `p75`.
+Other than `count`, these need to be expressed in percentages.
+Example given: `{"mean":65.0,"stddev":0.0,"min":65.0,"max":65.0,"p25":65.0,"p50":65.0,"p75":65.0,"count":1}`.
+      * (Optional) If time allows, we will also implement standard deviation, minimum and maximum.
+These are not explicitly stated in the requirements, but would be nice to have (I also just realised maybe I was supposed to ask questions about this?).
+      * (Optional) If time allows, implementing some sort of caching mechanism here would be nice.

 ## Potential Extensions